Iodine98/dora-streamlit/README.md

 1. run `docker compose down` to stop all services and remove the containers.
 2. re-build your docker image of `dora-backend`.
 3. run `docker compose up` to start up all services again.

-## Deploying `dora-backend` and `dora-streamlit`
-Note to SBP: Make sure to deploy the docker-compose file twice:
-1. Build the image from `dora-streamlit` using the `main` branch which has the basic functionality.
-2. Build the image from `dora-streamlit` using the `research-experiment` branch which allows people to sign in using a UUID token.
-The image tagged as `dora-backend` from [dora-back](https://github.com/Iodine98/dora-back) can remain the same